Unity-Tools-and-Libraries/sprite-controller/README.md

 Add the categories and labels of the sprite library that will be used to the Categories and Labels properties.
 At runtime, set the `CategoryIndex` and `LabelIndex` to select the category and label to use;
 these will be used to get the sprite from the library.

+You can keep the `Labels` array empty, and the index value will be turned into a string and used directly.